VIB-PSB/ksrates/README.md

 		The `--config` parameter is the same as above.

 	    The `-c` parameter specifies a Nextflow configuration file.
 This file contains settings to configure the compute cluster to be used and the pipelines resources on it such as number of CPUs and amount of memory.
 It also now configures whether to use the *ksrates* Singularity or Docker container.
-	    Both example dataset folders already contain a template Nextflow configuration file called `custom_nextflow.config` that can be adapted to your resources.
-Other general template Nextflow configuration files can be found in the [doc](doc/source) folder in the repository.
+	    The dataset directory already contains a template Nextflow configuration file called `custom_nextflow.config` that can be adapted to your resources.
+Other general template Nextflow configuration files can be found in the [doc](doc/source) directory in the repository.

     	If the Nextflow configuration file is simply named `nextflow.config`, the configuration file will be automatically recognized and used without having to specify it using the `-c` parameter.